Get The Help You Deserve

 Platform Slip and Falls

 Moving through congested subway platforms can be tough, especially at peak hours.
-Slip and fall accidents on platforms can occur as a result of slippery surfaces, debris, or inadequate upkeep.
+Slip and fall accidents on platforms can occur due to slippery surfaces, debris, or inadequate upkeep.
 Broken bones, sprains, and other injuries are common in these accidents.
 The Transit Authority, like movie heroes, must take reasonable precautions to ensure platform safety and decrease the possibility of accidents.

 Mechanical Failures